cmer/enumish/README.md

 # Enumish

-Enumish is "Enum for ActiveRecord".
+Enumish is "Database-backed Enum for ActiveRecord".

-It gives you the ability to create Enum-like values directly in the database.
+It gives you the ability to create Enum-like properties directly in the database.

 ## Simple Example